-- 15.1.
-If a matter which is likely to be a Key Decision has not been included in the Forward Plan then, subject to Rule 16 (Special Urgency) of this Part 4A, the decision may still be taken if the following apply: - 15.1.1. the decision has to be taken by such a date that it is impracticable to defer the decision until it can be included in the next Forward Plan and until the start of the first month to which the next Forward Plan relates; - 15.1.2. the Monitoring Officer has informed by way of Notice in writing the Chair of the Overview and Scrutiny Board, or if there is no such person, each member of that Board of the matter to which the decision is to be made; - 15.1.3. the Monitoring Officer has made copies of that Notice available to the public; and - 15.1.4. at least five clear working days have elapsed since the Monitoring Officer complied with their obligations under this paragraph. - 15.2.
+- 43.1.15.1.
+If a matter which is likely to be a Key Decision has not been included in the Forward Plan then, subject to Rule 16 (Special Urgency) of this Part 4A13, the decision may still be taken if the following apply: - 13.1.1.15.1.1. tThe decision has to be taken by such a date that it is impracticable to defer the decision until it can be included in the next Forward Plan and until the start of the first month to which the next Forward Plan relates;

+- 43.1.2.15.1.2.
+The Monitoring Officer has informed by way of Notice in writing the Chairman Chair of the Overview and Scrutiny Board, or if there is no such person, each member of that Board of the matter to which the decision is to be made: - 43.1.3.15.1.3.
+The Monitoring Officer has made copies of that Notice available to the public at the Main Office of the Council; and - 43.1.4.15.1.4.
+Aat least five clear working days have elapsed since the Monitoring Officer complied with their obligations under this paragraph. - 43.2.15.2.
 Where such a decision is taken by the Cabinet, it must be taken in public subject to any requirements relating to the disclosure of Confidential or Exempt Information and the exclusion of the public.

-16. Special Urgency for Key Decisions
+14.16.
+Special Urgency for Key Decisions

-16.1.
-If by virtue of the date by which a Key Decision must be taken, the requirements of Rule 15 (General Exception) of this Part 4A cannot be followed, then the decision can only be taken if the decision taker (in the case of an individual) or the Chair of the body taking the decision, obtains the agreement of the Chair of the Overview and Scrutiny Board that the taking of the decision cannot be reasonably deferred.

-- 16.2.
-If there is no Chair of the Overview and Scrutiny Board or if they are unable to act, then the agreement of the Chair of the Council, or in their absence the Vice-Chair of the Council will suffice. - 16.3.
-In addition to the requirement to agree to the matter being dealt with as urgent business, the Chair of the Overview and Scrutiny Board, or the Chair or Vice-Chair of the Council if applicable, will be consulted on the subject matter of the decision itself and may comment on the proposed decision to be taken.
+- 16.1.
+If by virtue of the date by which a Key Decision must be taken, the requirements of Rule 15 (General Exception) of this Part 4A12 above cannot be followed, then the decision can only be taken if the decision taker (if anin the case of an individual) or the ChairmanChair of the body taking the decision, obtains the agreement of the ChairmanChair of the Overview and Scrutiny Board that the taking of the decision cannot be reasonably deferred. - 14.1.16.2.
+If there is no ChairmanChair of the Overview and Scrutiny Board or if they are unable to act, then the agreement of the ChairmanChair of the Council, or in their absence the Vice-ChairmanChair of the Council will suffice. - 14.2.16.3.
+In addition to the requirement to agree to the matter being dealt with as urgent business, the ChairmanChair of the Overview and Scrutiny Board, or the ChairmanChair of the Council if applicable, will be consulted on the subject matter of the decision itself and may comment on the proposed decision to be taken.

-17. Report to Council
+45.17.
+Report to Council

-- 17.1.
-If the Overview and Scrutiny Board is of the opinion that a Key Decision has been taken which was not: - 17.1.1. included in the Forward Plan; - 17.1.2. the subject of the General Exception procedure under Rule 15 of this Part 4A; - 17.1.3. the subject of an agreement with the Overview and Scrutiny Board Chair, or the Chair/Vice-Chair of the Council under Rule 16 of this Part 4A, the Board may require the Cabinet to submit a report to Full Council within such reasonable time as the Board specifies.
+- 45.1.17.1.
+If the Overview and Scrutiny Board is of the opinion that a Key Decision has been taken which was not: - 45.1.1.17.1.1. lincluded in the Forward Plan; - 15.1.2.17.1.2.
+The subject of the General Exception procedure under Rule 12 above 15 or of this Part 4A; - 45.1.3.17.1.3.
+The subject of an agreement with the Overview and Scrutiny Board ChairmanChair, or the ChairmanChair Vice-ChairmanChair of the Council under Rule 16 of this Part 4A 13 above.

+the Board may require the Cabinet to submit a report to Full Council within such reasonable time as the Board specifies.